noobiept-other/blog_example/readme.md

         slug = models.SlugField( max_length= 100, unique= True )
         content = models.TextField()
         date_added = models.DateTimeField( default= timezone.now )

+        class Meta:
+            ordering = ( '-date_added', )

 We have a `Post` model to represent our blog's data.
 Very simple for now, just a post with a title, the content, written by a certain user at a certain time.
 The `slug` will be the post url, and is going to be generated from the title.
+We're setting the ordering property, so that the recent posts appear first.

 We'll take advantage of the django admin page, to add the blog posts, so we'll need to set some things before that is possible.